 But there's a question of validity.
 If I look at two spectrograms and they look the same, does that mean the sounds actually sound the same?

 In strict sense, we already know that the answer is "No".
-Us audio people can construct counterexamples pretty easily, in which there's a subtle audio difference that's not visually obvious (e.g. phase coherence).
-But it could perhaps be even worse than that: similarities might not just be easier or harder to spot, they might actually be different.
+Us audio people can construct counterexamples pretty easily, in which there's a subtle audio difference that's not visually obvious (e.g. phase coherence -- see this delightfully devious example by Jonathan le Roux.)
+But it could perhaps be even worse than that: similarities might not just be made easier or harder to spot, in practice they could actually be differently arranged.
 If we have a particular sound X, it could audibly be more similar to A than B, while visually it could be more similar to B than A. If this was indeed true, we'd need to be very careful about performing tasks such as clustering sounds or labelling sounds while staring at their spectrograms.

 So - what does the research literature say?
 Does it give us guidance on how far we can trust our eyes as a proxy for our ears?
 Well, it gives us hints but so far not a complete answer.
 Here are a few relevant factoids which dance around the issue: